dlr-gtlab/genh5/README.md

  - External HDF5 files and datasets
  - Creating soft/hard links to nodes
  - Commiting datatypes
- - Certain datatypes are not properly supported (eg. opaque, time, reference etc.)
+ - Certain datatypes are not yet supported (eg. opaque, time, reference etc.)
  - Access and Create Property Lists are not properly integrated
  - No direct interface for Filters, Maps, Plugins